openmcp-project/openmcp-operator/docs/controller/deployment.md

 --verbosity <DEBUG|INFO|ERROR>
 ```

+### Env Variables

+The environment variables below are available in the pods of the init job and the deployment of providers:

+- the environment variables specified in the [provider resource](#provider-resource), in field `spec.env`;
+- the following predefined environment variables:
+  - `OPENMCP_PROVIDER_NAME`: the name of the provider resource;
+  - `OPENMCP_PLATFORM_CLUSTER_NAMESPACE`: the namespace on the platform cluster in which the provider is running.

 ## Provider Resource

 The provider resources specify how to deploy the providers.
 They are of the kind `ClusterProvider`, `ServiceProvider`, or `PlatformService`.
 They are cluster-scoped, and have the following common structure: